sagemath/trac_to_gh/Issue 4029.md

 Keywords: sage-env source

 Sourcing sage-env from any directory other than SAGE_ROOT or SAGE_LOCAL/bin kills the shell.
 This is considerably disconcerting behaviour.
 An explanatory message would be nice (if not a proper fix).

+---

+Once #9960 is merged, this can be closed.
+Don't merge any of the patches here!

 Issue created by migration from https://trac.sagemath.org/ticket/4029